African Elephant facts

 Most intelligent mammals.

 African elephants are the most intelligent largest land mammals that stay in the savanna.
 These African Elephant facts will amaze you.
-They are the most intelligent mammals with a great long lasting memory.
-Their high memory allows them to harbor grudges and recognize long lost friends upon their return.
+They are the most intelligent mammals with a great long-lasting memory.
+Their high memory allows them to harbor grudges and recognizes long lost friends upon their return.
 Then engage in a greeting ritual as a joyous way of welcoming another elephant.
 This ritual greeting involves elephants spinning in a circle while flapping their ears and trumpet.
-Because of their good memory;these elephants often revisit the bones of the deceased for years touching them with their trunks.
-The African elephants have a strong sense of smell; and they detect water sources in a distance of about 20km away.
+Because of their excellent memory; these elephants often revisit the bones of the deceased for years touching them with their trunks.
+The African elephants have a strong sense of smell, and they detect water sources in a distance of about 20km away.

 The body of the elephant

-The African elephant’s ears helps to radiate excess heat.
-The ears are for visual communication for example flapping their ears means anger or joy.
-Also the ears and feet help to hear sound over a long distances.
+The African elephant’s ears help to radiate excess heat.
+The ears are for visual communication, for example, flapping their ears means anger or joy.
+Also, the ears and feet help to hear the sound over long distances.
 Despite their huge mass body, elephants can swim for quite a long distance.

-African elephants live in social unit that is headed by the older female.
-The male elephants usually live the social unit at 14 years old; and join other bulls in search for potential mates.
-African elephants spend about 2 years in gestation period giving birth to only 1 calf.
+African elephants live in a social unit that is headed by the older female.
+The male elephants usually live the social group at 14 years old and join other bulls in search of potential mates.
+African elephants spend about two years in gestation period giving birth to only one calf.
 Conception takes place after 3 to 6 years.
 Elephants eat up to 300 kg of food and drink a lot of water, spending about 16 hours feeding.

 African Elephant’s fears.

-According to the recent survey carried out by Uganda wildlife Authority and Wildlife Conservation Society; shows that the population of elephants in Uganda is growing by 60% to more that 5000 individuals.
+According to the recent survey carried out by Uganda Wildlife Authority and Wildlife Conservation Society; shows that the population of elephants in Uganda is growing by 60% to more than 5000 individuals.